pollen-digital/generator-static/README.md

 	npm install -g nave
 	nave use stable

-### 2. Install http-server
+### 2. Install development tools

+	npm install -g bower grunt-cli yo generator-static http-server

+- `bower` and `grunt-cli` are explained below.
+- `yo` and `generator-static` will install yeoman and this generator
-`http-server` is used to serve the static site under development.
-Install it using:
+- `http-server` is used for serving the site in development

-	npm install -g http-server

-### 3. Install yeoman

-After that install `yeoman`:

-	npm install -g yo

-Now install this package:

-	npm install -g generator-static

-### 4. Create a project
+### 3. Create a project

 Now, to create a new static site project, run the following command: